An explicit kernel-split panel-based Nystr\"om scheme for integral equations on axially symmetric surfaces: Numerical examples

-Figure~\ref{fig:case0} also shows convergence of the eigenfunction $u_{1,1,44}(r)$, normalized by $||u_{n,\ell,m}(r)\sqrt{r_{\rm c}}||_{L^2(A)}=1$ and by the requirement that $u_{n,\ell,m}(r)$ is real.
-The normalization uses~(\ref{eq:BarnettF}).
+Figure~\ref{fig:case0} also shows convergence of the eigenfunction $u_{1,1,44}(r)$, normalized by $||u_{n,\ell,m}(r)\sqrt{\rho}||_{L^2(A)}=1$ and by the requirement that $u_{n,\ell,m}(r)$ is real.
 A complex constant of unit modulus which rotates the appropriate eigenvector of the system matrix in~(\ref{eq:inteqFdisc}), so that it produces a real valued $u_{n,\ell,m}(r)$ in the directization of~(\ref{eq:fieldF}), is determined with a least squares fit on $\gamma$.
-Our computed estimates for $u_{1,1,44}(r)$ are compared to reference values obtained from the analytical expression
+Our computed estimates for $u_{1,1,44}(r)$ are compared to reference values obtained from

 The relative error is computed in $L^2$ norm on $\gamma$.
 The determination of $u_{1,1,44}(r)$ is a more difficult problem than the determination of $k_{1,1,44}$.
 Higher resolution is needed for a given relative accuracy and the achievable accuracy is lower.